Resources

 -

-Comparing Events and Actions Among Mock Trial Witnesses (PDF)
+Comparing Events and Actions Among Mock Trial Witnesses

 This graphic organizer can help students look at how different witnesses know, understand, and portray the events and actions within a case.
 This is also a great tool to build literacy skills of reading across multiple texts.
 (Download Word version)